 - Not an active member of the police force

 Private investigation work is also a growing industry.
 More and more companies are hiring private investigators because they understand the value of having someone help to protect their assets.
 This means that in the future, private investigators will be in high demand.
-Another great reason to take the private investigator training course.
 You can earn your license and know that you’ve chosen an in-demand career path.

 Characteristics of a Good Private Investigator